mcclure/emu-coop/Z3M3README.txt

 (3) -Boomerang/M.Boomerang are initially synced, but for some reason after acquiring both you may not be able to switch on one game while being able to switch on the other
 	-Flute and Shovel have same issue as above -Unfortunately, there is not currently a fix for this issue, but one is in the works

-Misc:
--Another version is planned to release that allows both players to use different seeds.
-	-However, certain items would become unobtainable if they are in an 'event' location, since one player completing the event prevents the other player from doing so.
-	-For example:  P1's Old Man has S.Arrows, P2's Purple Chest has S.Arrows.
-If P1 completes Purple Chest and P2 completes Old Man, -As such, this version needs to remove the following events from the synced memory addresses:
-	-Old Man cave escort
-	-Dwarf rescue
-	-Purple Chest